Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Introduction

 \section{Introduction}

-The utilization of click data for Learning to Rank (LTR) methodologies has become prevalent in contemporary information retrieval systems, as the accumulated feedback effectively demonstrates the value of individual documents to users \citep{agarwal2019general} and is comparatively effortless to amass on an extensive scale.
+The utilization of click data for Learning to Rank (LTR) methodologies has become prevalent in contemporary information retrieval systems.
+The accumulated feedback effectively demonstrates the value of individual documents to users \citep{agarwal2019general} and is comparatively effortless to amass on an extensive scale.
 Nevertheless, inherent biases stemming from user behaviors are presented within these datasets \citep{joachims2007evaluating}.
 One example is position bias \citep{joachims2005accurately}, wherein users exhibit a propensity to examine documents situated higher in the rankings, causing clicks to be biased with the position.
-Removing these biases is critical since they hinder learning the correct ranking model from click data.
+Removing these biases is critical as they impede learning the correct ranking model from click data.
 To address this issue, Unbiased Learning to Rank (ULTR) is developed to mitigate these biases \citep{joachims2017unbiased}.
-The central idea is to explicitly model a generation process for user clicks using the \textbf{examination hypothesis}, which assumes that each document possesses a probability of being observed (depending on certain bias factors, \eg, position \citep{joachims2017unbiased} or context \citep{fang2019intervention}), and subsequently clicked based on its relevance to the query (depending on ranking features encoding the query and document), formulated as follows:
+The central idea is to explicitly model a generation process for user clicks using the \textbf{examination hypothesis}.
+This hypothesis posits that each document has a probability of being observed (depending on certain bias factors, \eg, position \citep{joachims2017unbiased} or context \citep{fang2019intervention}), and subsequently clicked based on its relevance to the query (depending on ranking features encoding the query and document).
+It can be formulated as:

-In practice, a joint optimization process is employed to optimize the observation and ranking models in the form of the examination hypothesis \citep{wang2018position,ai2018unbiased,zhao2019recommending,guo2019pal}, which is able to fit the click data efficiently.
+In practice, a joint optimization is utilized to optimize both the observation and ranking models based on the examination hypothesis \citep{wang2018position,ai2018unbiased,zhao2019recommending,guo2019pal}.
+This approach efficiently accommodates the fitting of click data.